gskrscm/my-tech-blog/docs/_posts/2020-04-11-Jenkins-Installation-Docker.md

 * Run `docker-compose stop` command to stop the container

-If you face any issues, setting jenkins using docker, please share error in the comments.
+If you face any issues, setting Jenkins using docker, please share an error in the comments.
 We will try to help you.